IuliiaKonovalova/e-commerce/README.md

 ---

-## User Experience Design
+## UX

-### Strategy
+The website created to be eye-catching and user-friendly.
+The user is given plenty of choices to choose from when they are shoppings.
+The emphasis is on the user experience and the user is able to easily navigate the website in order to fulfill users goals.
+The website is designed to be easy to use and easy to understand.
+Additionally, the website attracts customers to become a part of loyalty programs by giving them additional discounts on their purchases.
+It also handles all personnel functionality moving from admin to manager to logistics to other personnel.
+Business goals were to make the website as scalable as possible as well as reusable in a real world that the store personnel can use it according to the position they have in the company.

 ### Target Audience

 This website is intended for people who are interested in purchasing products online, starting from bread and finishing electronics, such as TV, or smartphones, or other products.
 It was also aimed to lure people to use this website in their daily lives, which was achieved by implementing a discount system for all customers, additional discounts for loyal customers, and a notification system that allows users to be notified when a product is available.
+This website may hold a lot of products, and it is important to make sure that the website is easy to use and navigate.

 ### User Stories